tonethar/IGME-330-Spring-2019/weekly/week-01B-notes.md

 # Week 1B - Introduction to Canvas

+Welcome to day 2!
+We have quite a bit to cover today.
+If we don't get to cover everything during the class time, you are responsible for getting this material by watching the video links at the bottom of this page.

 ## I. Overview
 Canvas is a 2D bitmap drawing API that allows the developer to write code that draws shapes and images into a browser window without the need for a plug-in like Flash or Java.